 We dropped off our goodies at the RV (in the photo just above, you can see Barb all wrapped up in paper in the messy RV) and went back into town to wander some more and do a little shopping.
 Jesse ended up feeling a little sick, so we grabbed a quick dinner at The Natural Cafe (I forgot to take photos 🙄) – a lettuce-wrapped turkey burger for me, and enchiladas for him.
 He ended up having no appetite once the food was on the table, so Jesse’s dinner ended up getting gifted to a homeless man we saw outside and we had a quiet, low-key night in, just hanging out.

 Sunday morning was supposed to be hiking day, but sadly, Jesse still wasn’t feeling up to it.
-I took a walk to the local grocery store to get some olive oil and came back to make us a little salad with our farmer’s market finds from the day before.
+I took a walk to the local grocery store to get some olive oil and came back to make us a little Simple Peach Tomato Salad with our farmer’s market finds from the day before.
 Tragically, I had the refrigerator set to be too cold and the lettuce froze 😱 but I ended up skipping the lettuce and tossing together sliced peaches, halved baby heirloom tomatoes, and GIANT blackberries with some salt, pepper, olive oil and lemon.
 Soooo easy and sooo delicious – I’ve left the quick and easy recipe at the bottom of the post.
 You can see some photos of me styling below (yes, I brought my own bowls…), as well as the final product. :)

 As we would later find out, he was having a minor bout with strep, but he was a champ and we went to Backyard Bowls for acai bowls anyways, before packing up.
 I couldn’t not go to Backyard Bowls, since pretty much every. single. message. that I got with Santa Barbara recommendations insisted I go.
 You guys were not wrong – my green bowl was BOMB.
 It had ginger and lime juice in it, which added such a nice kick of spiciness and tartness to the usually sweet bowl.